-Historically, slates were hung on riven or, later, sawn square laths with wooden pegs.
-Today, they are also hung with metal pegs or nailed to battens.
-They are tail-bedded in mortar (but see section 10.8) which should reach no further up each slate than just to the tail of the overlying slate.
+Historically slates were hung on riven or later sawn square laths with wooden pegs.
+Today they are also hung with metal pegs or nailed to battens.
+They are tail bedded in mortar (but see eaves below) which should reach no further up the slate than just to the tail of the overlying slate.
 It must not reach the laths or battens.
-The mortar is held or raked back at the slates' tails to provide a water drip and a shadow-line which emphasises the diminishing coursing.

-The mortar effectively seals the roof, preventing airflow, so it is better not to lay the slates over an underlay unless ventilation through the batten space can be provided to reduce the risk of moisture entrapment (see section 4.8).
-This is especially so with a vapour-permeable underlay, which encourages moisture transfer from the roof space.
-Where bitumen underlay has been installed, it is usually found to have rotted when the roof is stripped for reslating.
-One option that has been adopted to provide ventilation is to leave small gaps in the mortar bed at the slates' tails.
-This has also been done for bat access (see figure 32).
+The mortar is held or raked back at the slates' tails to provide a water drip and a shadow line which emphasises the diminishing coursing.
+The mortar effectively seals the roof preventing ventilation so it is better not to lay the slates over an underlay unless ventilation through the batten space can be provided (see section 4.8).
+Another option which has been adopted is to leave small gaps in the mortar bed at the slates' tails.
+This has also been done for bat access (Figure 45).